Liyubov/placemaking_analysis/README.md

 # Placemaking analysis

-Analysis of the place making sessions during the discussions of the project opening Wake up!
+Here we present analysis of the place making sessions during the discussions of the project opening Wake up!
 Cities https://cisr-berlin.org/wakeupcities
-Other examples of such projects include but are not limited to https://participedia.net/case/63

 Here we include analysis of: